ramirez7/hspec-wai-servant/README.md

 Just `import Test.Hspec.Servant` and you're good to go!
 Don't import `Test.Hspec.Wai` as `hspec-servant` shadows some of its bindings; however, `hspec-servant` does re-export some useful things from `hspec-wai`.

-See tests for usage examples
+See tests for usage examples.

+Not every servant API combinator is implemented yet.